 The big four banks continue to decline in the wake of Thursday’s heavy selling which wiped around $15 billion from their combined market value, CMC Markets chief market strategist Michael McCarthy says.

 Adding to the downward pressure is thin trading volumes linked to the Easter break, he added.

-“The financials are the worst performing sector this morning with last week’s pressure on the banks reasserting itself,” he told AAP.
+“The financials are the worst performing sector this morning with last week’s pressure on the banks reasserting itself,” he said.

 “We are also not seeing a lot volume.”